Visualization

 including stoichiometry, reaction rates, reaction orders, thermodynamic data, and macromolecule data.

 They also provide methods to set and view those values.
-Details in the Guide.

 Computations

-.
+and Numerical.
 Details in the Guide.

-Classes dealing with the spatial element, namely BioSim1D
+Classes dealing with the spatial element, namely BioSim1D, BioSim2D and BioSim3D, create ad-hoc compartments for the reactions

-– typically (but not necessarily) their bins.
+– typically (but not necessarily) corresponding to their bins.

 Consider a generic chemical reaction such as: